wanghaisheng/responsive-landing-page-starter/content/blog/en/detecting-music-with-shazamkit.md

 * An Apple Developer account and a test device running iOS 15.
 * Xcode 13.
 * Cocoapods to install the Vonage Client SDK for iOS.
-* Our Command Line Interface.
-You can install it with npm install nexmo-cli@beta -g.
+* Our Command Line Interface, which you can install with `npm install @vonage/cli -g`.
+* The Vonage CLI Conversations plugin, you can install it with `vonage plugins:install @vonage/cli-plugin-conversations`

 <sign-up></sign-up>